 While day use and the Yurts are open and available, camping at Pearl Lake will be unavailable until Spring of 2010 due to hazard tree mitigation efforts.
 Please see the Conditions page on the left for more information.

 Nestled in the mountains north of Steamboat Springs, this peaceful park sits in a quiet forest setting.
 Surrounded by mountains and trees, visitors camp along the lake and up a gentle hill.

-There?s excellent fly and lure fishing for native cutthroat trout as they flash their red throats when pulled from the water.
+There's excellent fly and lure fishing for native cutthroat trout as they flash their red throats when pulled from the water.
 This is a true escape from the day-to-day routine.
 A trail takes visitors along the shoreline and leads them deep into the forest.
-Picnicking is picture perfect amongst the big trees that frame the lake.
+Picnicking is picture perfect among the big trees that frame the lake.